Italy's antitrust watchdog investigates TripAdvisor, booking sites

 It also said TripAdvisor did not make clear enough the distinction between information provided independently by travellers and business profiles that hotels and restaurants pay to get published on the website.

-Then there is "a team of over 200 content specialists, who manually investigate every review flagged for inspection by our systems", the spokesman said.

-"We also have strong penalties in place to deter fraudsters and the very nature of our site allows for any inaccuracies to be quickly rectified."
+The company did not immediately reply to a request for a comment.

-The Italian watchdog gave details of its investigation into Expedia and Booking.com in a statement on Monday.
+The watchdog also gave details of its investigation into Expedia and Booking.com in a statement on Monday.

 "The analysis centres on clauses applied by Booking and Expedia that prevent hotels from offering better prices and conditions through other online services and, generally, any other booking system (including hotels' own websites)," it said.